Hunter-Open-Source-Club/Constitution/constitution.md

 held once yearly and according to Hunter College club regulations.
 Committee members are appointed by Standard Legislative Process.

 All officers are responsible for ensuring a fair vote.
+Nominees running for office automatically resign after one week without communication with the club.

 ## Article VI Meetings